 $ fluentd .. -vv

-Fluentd uses sigdump for dumping fluentd internal information to local file, e.g. thread dump, object allocation and etc. If you have a problem with fluentd like process hang, please send
+Fluentd uses SIGDUMP for dumping fluentd internal information to a local file, e.g. thread dump, object allocation, etc. If you have a problem with fluentd like process hang, please send

 SIGCONT to fluentd parent and child processes.